Micronutrient Testing: The Truths the Values Reveal

 Looking for Patterns

-From here, the question becomes is it all fat-soluble vitamins that have this pattern?
-If so, then there is potentially an issue with absorbing fats which supporting the body with the appropriate digestive enzymes or a liver detoxification may help.
+From here, the question becomes: Is it all fat-soluble vitamins that have this pattern?
+If so, then there is potentially an issue with absorbing fats.
+Supporting the body with the appropriate digestive enzymes or a liver detoxification

-This is one example of many of how the Micronutrient Test helps me get to the underlying cause.
-With problem-solving such as this it can be possible to find the underlying cause of chronic health issues, which makes naturopathic medicine stand apart from medicine that only treats symptoms.
+of micronutrient deficiencies or malabsorption.
+With problem-solving such as this, it can be possible to find the underlying cause of chronic health issues, which makes naturopathic medicine stand apart from medicine that only treats symptoms.

 Dragonfly 360: Helping to Solve The Body’s Complexities

 Currently, we are running a 10-15% off sale for online orders of micronutrient tests, as well as other functional lab tests, that help you begin to feel like yourself again.
 When you order from us, we will contact you to schedule your personal lab review with Dr. Melanie.
 You may also book online after ordering, if you wish.

 Please, feel free to contact Dr. Melanie MacLaren at (317) 344.9840